 Bellhoss

-Bellhoss founder Becky Otárola says she's very intentional about when the band plays live these days — including creating the recent DIY festival, SarahFest — but you can still catch Bellhoss around town in rare shows.
-The group is also still putting out new music, releasing a rose, a thorn, its first EP since 2021's Hiding.
+Bellhoss founder Becky Otárola says she's very intentional about when the band plays live these days — including creating the DIY festival, SarahFest — but you can still catch Bellhoss around town in rare shows.
+The group is also still putting out new music, releasing a rose, a thorn, last year, its first EP since 2021's Hiding.
 The sound is pure indie rock, with nostalgic lyrics, fuzzy guitar and excellent vocals on such songs as "I Love You" (from Hiding) and "Denny's," which Otárola wrote about working for Grubhub.
-Most songs on the new EP will be familiar to old fans, as Bellhoss has been performing them for years.
+Most songs on the EP will be familiar to old fans, as Bellhoss has been performing them for years.
 The band puts on an energetic show, as you may know from past iterations of the Underground Music Showcase.

 Blankslate